pnnv/notes/Networking/RFC.md

 These are meant to be treated as one would treat any other standard reference.
 They are much more useful as reference than as explanatory text.

+#### TCP-IP Bible

+The [TCP-IP Guide by NoStarch Press](https://nostarch.com/tcpip.htm) is reccommended for any queries about protocols for beginners.